me-ydv-5/urlShortner/README.md

 If everthing goes well, you should be able to see the app frontend as well as send HTTP requests directly to the backend.

-**NOTE: If you have problems setting up the database, see [this](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-18-04)**
+**NOTE: If you have problems setting up the postgresql, see [this](https://www.digitalocean.com/community/tutorials/how-to-install-and-use-postgresql-on-ubuntu-18-04)**